afreensanaulla/Project-Documentation/README.md

 <p>The java-jwt dependency provides you with the necessary tools to work with JWTs in your Java applications.
 It simplifies the process of implementing secure and reliable authentication and authorization mechanisms.</p>

 <h4>Key Features:</h4>

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • JWT Creation: Easily create signed JWTs with claims (e.g., user ID, roles, expiration time).</p>
+- **JWT Creation**: Easily create signed JWTs with claims (e.g., user ID, roles, expiration time).

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • JWT Verification: Verify the authenticity and integrity of received JWTs.</p>
+- **JWT Verification**: Verify the authenticity and integrity of received JWTs.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Algorithm Support: Supports various JWT signing algorithms (e.g., HS256, RS256, RSA).</p>
+- **Algorithm Support**: Supports various JWT signing algorithms (e.g., HS256, RS256, RSA).

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Claim Extraction: Extract claims from a JWT for use within your application.</p>
+- **Claim Extraction**: Extract claims from a JWT for use within your application.

 <p><b>23) tika-core </b></p>